 |Severe Brain Damage||This is for the most severe brain / head injuries.
 Individuals in this case will typically be unresponsive.||£264,650 to £379,100|

 Within the table above, it discusses general damages in greater length.
-However, as we previously mentioned, any financial loss you have endured could be factored into your case.
+However, as we previously mentioned, any financial loss you have endured could be factored into your case, such as damage to your bike or loss of earnings.
 Losses of this nature are referred to as Special Damages, and you would be required to provide evidence to support your claim.
 Thankfully, you can provide various forms of financial documentation to support your case, such as bank statements, credit scores, and receipts.
 You will also be required to provide evidence to support any physical or psychological trauma you’ve endured, which can be achieved by attending a medical assessment.

 Here at Accident Claims, we can help organise a medical assessment with an impartial professional.
 By attending a medical examination, you will be asked numerous questions relating to your injury.
 The professional will also examine the severity of your injury and determine whether there are any future implications.
 The information collected from the assessment will be placed in a report that can value and support your claim.

 To receive an estimated figure that takes into account the inquire characteristics of your case, please reach out and speak to our team.
 By clicking the live chat feature on the right side of the page, you can speak to one of our advisers in real-time.
 Not only can our personal injury claims team offer free legal advice, but once they have listened to the factors that make your case, they could offer an estimated figure and connect you to a No Win No Fee solicitor.